GustavoSantosSantana/Trireme/Software Requirements Specification V2.md

 **Requirement:**
 The system shall enable users to create, update, track progress, and delete goals within the application.
 Each goal operation shall interact with the `Goal Data` storage to read, write, or update goal information.
 The system shall provide feedback to the user by returning newly created goal details, updated goal details, progress status, or deletion confirmation, depending on the action performed.

+**Testing:** This will be tested during integration tests using selenium and python by creating, updating, tracking progress, and deleting goals, verifying that feedback messages are correctly displayed for each operation to confirm the process functions as expected.

 #### Level 2.4 Data Flow Diagram (Goal Management):

 ![Level 2.4 Data Flow Diagram (Goal Management)](https://github.com/GustavoSantosSantana/Trireme/blob/main/Images/Level_2.4_Goal_Management.png)